Nightmare on Spey Road

 Distraught at her appearance the Bear tells her she’ll need to change her ways to regain her beauty.

-Through being charitable and thoughtful, the Princess magically regains her beauty and transforms into Holly Willoughby.
+Through being charitable and thoughtful, the Princess magically regains her beauty and transforms into Margot Robbie.

-But just when things are looking up, she encounters the dwarf in person for the first time, and he’s pissed off that kindness and compassion are alive and well in his kingdom.
+But just when things are looking up, she encounters the dwarf in person for the first time, and to say that he’s pissed off that kindness and compassion is alive and thriving in his kingdom, is an understatement.

 He tries to poison her mind against the bear, but to no avail, she professes her love for the bear formerly known as Prince.